Are you considering a career in accounting and finance?

 If you answered “yes” to 1-2 questions:

-While you may enjoy taking a few accounting courses, it’s possible that another field of study or degree program may suit you better.
+While you may enjoy taking a few, it’s possible that another field of study or degree program may suit you better.
 Before you make your final decision, though, talk with an accounting graduate to find out what it’s really like to study the subject and work in the field.

 If you answered “yes” to 3-5 questions: